dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/da1.md

    In the previous code:

    * The `[Column(TypeName = "decimal(18, 2)")]` data annotation enables Entity Framework Core to correctly map `Price` to currency in the database.
 For more information, see [Data Types](/ef/core/modeling/relational/data-types).
-   * The [Display](/dotnet/api/microsoft.aspnetcore.mvc.modelbinding.metadata.displaymetadata) attribute specifies what to display for the name of a field (in this case "Release Date" instead of "ReleaseDate").
+   * The [[Display]](xref:Microsoft.AspNetCore.Mvc.ModelBinding.Metadata.DisplayMetadata) attribute specifies the display name of a field (in this case, "Release Date" instead of "ReleaseDate").
-   * The [DataType](/dotnet/api/microsoft.aspnetcore.mvc.dataannotations.internal.datatypeattributeadapter) attribute specifies the type of the data (Date), so the time information stored in the field isn't displayed.
+   * The [[DataType]](xref:System.ComponentModel.DataAnnotations.DataTypeAttribute) attribute specifies the type of the data (Date).
+The time information stored in the field isn't displayed.

    [DataAnnotations](/aspnet/mvc/overview/older-versions/mvc-music-store/mvc-music-store-part-6) is covered in the next tutorial.

-1. Browse to Pages/Movies and  hover over an **Edit** link to see the target URL.
+1. Browse to *Pages/Movies* and hover over an **Edit** link to see the target URL.

    ![Browser window with mouse over the Edit link and a link Url of http://localhost:1234/Movies/Edit/5 is shown](~/tutorials/razor-pages/da1/edit7.png)